ZSantos-Lab/diet-aging-metabolic-reprogramming-plasticity/README.md

 # diet-aging-metabolic-reprogramming-plasticity

-## This repo is no longer maintained.
-Transferred to https://github.com/ZSantos-Lab/diet-aging-metabolic-reprogramming-plasticity.

 This repository contains the latest versions of the scripts and notebooks created and used to generate the plots and analyses for the user's Masters' Dissertation.
 The scripts here contained are subject to change.